 The Spanish Princess, airing on Starz from 5 May, dramatises the story of the Spanish Catholic royal Catherine of Aragon (1485–1536), who married into the Tudor dynasty at the beginning of the 16th century, setting in motion a chain of events that would redefine the history of the western world.

-Based on two works by bestselling historical writer Philippa Gregory – The Constant Princess and The King’s Curse – the new drama reframes Catherine’s story.
-It challenges the popular perception of her as “an unwanted and burdensome wife”, said a statement from showrunners Emma Frost and Matthew Graham.
+The new drama is based on two works by bestselling historical writer Philippa Gregory – The Constant Princess and The King’s Curse – and sets out to challenge the popular perception of her as “an unwanted and burdensome wife”, said a statement from showrunners Emma Frost and Matthew Graham.

-Ahead of the premiere of The Spanish Princess, we explore the stories of the real figures portrayed in the historical drama…
+As The Spanish Princess continues, we explore the stories of the real figures portrayed in the historical drama…

 The wedding and marriage of Catherine of Aragon and Prince Arthur